kristeaac/codepath-project-1-instagram-photo-viewer/README.md

 # Project 1 - Instagram Photo Viewer

-**Name of your app** is an android app that allows a user to check out popular photos from Instagram.
+Instagram Photo Viewer is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.

 Time spent: 3 hours spent in total